Deciphering yield modification of hadron-triggered semi-inclusive recoil jets in heavy-ion collisions: LBT model

 where the emitted gluon spectrum ${dN_g^a}/(dz dk_\perp^2 dt)$ is taken from the higher-twist energy loss calculation~\cite{Wang:2001ifa,Zhang:2003wk,Majumder:2009ge}, and $\delta^{ag}$ is applied to avoid double counting in evaluating the $g\rightarrow gg$ rate from its splitting function.
 The medium effect on this gluon spectrum is absorbed in a jet quenching parameter that further relies on $\alpha_\mathrm{s}$.
 In the end, $\alpha_\mathrm{s}$ is the sole parameter used in this LBT model.
 With these differential and integrated rates, one can implement Monte-Carlo (MC) simulations of parton-QGP interactions.

 We start the interaction at $t_\mathrm{init}=\max(\tau_0,\tau_\mathrm{form})$, where $\tau_0=0.6$~fm/$c$ is the initial time of the hydrodynamic evolution of the QGP, and $\tau_\mathrm{form}=2Ez(1-z)/k_\perp^2$ is the parton formation time extracted from the PYTHIA simulation~\cite{Zhang:2022ctd}, with $E$ being the energy of the parton's ancestor produced from the initial hard scattering, $z$ being the fractional energy taken from its ancestor, and $k_\perp$ being its transverse momentum with respect to its ancestor.
-During parton-QGP scatterings, we track not only the final states of the primordial jet partons and their emitted gluons, but also thermal partons scattered out of the medium (``recoil partons") and the associated energy depletion inside the medium (``back-reaction" or ``negative partons").
+Possible nuclear modification of a highly virtual parton before $\tau_\mathrm{form}$ is beyond the applicability of our transport model, and it can be described by medium-modified parton shower models like Q-PYTHIA~\cite{Armesto:2009fj} and MATTER~\cite{Cao:2017qpx}.
+During parton-QGP scatterings after $t_\mathrm{init}$, we track not only the final states of the primordial jet partons and their emitted gluons, but also thermal partons scattered out of the medium (``recoil partons") and the associated energy depletion inside the medium (``back-reaction" or ``negative partons").
 Recoil partons can further scatter with the QGP in the same way as jet partons do.
-Such interactions are iterated for each parton until it exits the QGP, i.e., when its local temperature is below 165~MeV.
+Such interactions are iterated for each parton until it exits the QGP, \textit{i.e.}, when its local temperature is below 165~MeV.
 In the end, we cluster the final-state partons into jets of various radii ($R$) using the Fastjet package~\cite{Cacciari:2011ma} with the anti-$k_{\rm{T}}$ algorithm \cite{Cacciari:2008gp}, which has been modified to subtract the momenta of ``negative" partons from those of regular ones~\cite{He:2018xjv}.

 The hadronization process has not been implemented for the results presented in this work.
 Although this may prevent a quantitative comparison to the experimental data, we do not expect it to affect our qualitative conclusion, since the convoluted effects of energy loss and surface bias are already present at the parton level before they fragment into (trigger) hadrons.
-With this setup, we will use $\alpha_\mathrm{s}=0.3$, which provides a reasonable description of yield suppression for inclusive jets measured at the Relativistic Heavy-Ion Collider (RHIC)~\cite{Zhang:2022ctd}.
+With this setup, we will use $\alpha_\mathrm{s}=0.3$, which provides a reasonable description of yield suppression for inclusive jets measured at the Relativistic Heavy Ion Collider (RHIC)~\cite{Zhang:2022ctd}.